jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-DocumentReference-EventBased.page.md

-## Example Document Reference - A document based on a patient event that is not a FHIR Encounter resource
+## Example Document Reference - Event-based
+This example represents a document based on a patient event that is not a FHIR Encounter resource.

 <div class="tab-wrap">
   <ul class="tab-head">